 The BLM’s rates, however, are severely outdated.
-The royalty rates have not been updated in over a century, and the rental rate and minimum lease bids have not been updated in decades.
+The royalty rates have not been updated in nearly a century, and the rental rate and minimum lease bids have not been updated in decades.
 Meanwhile, oil and gas production has grown tremendously in New Mexico and oil and gas companies have become more and more profitable.
 This is particularly problematic for New Mexico because the state has a higher share than any other state of oil and natural gas production on federal lands, and we are losing out the most from BLM’s outdated policies.

 The result of these policies is that federal royalty rates are lower than New Mexico’s rates and the rates of surrounding states.
 That’s because many western states have strengthened their own fiscal policies to give a fair deal to taxpayers.
 In New Mexico, the royalty rate for production on state lands is as high as 20% compared to just 12.5% for production on federal lands.
 Even the federal offshore rate is higher.

 Royalties – a share of the production value of the oil or gas extracted: 12.5% (onshore rate)

 Last updated: 1920

 Rentals – the annual, per-acre fee paid by lease owners: $1.50/acre for first 5 years, $2.00/acre for next 5 years

 Minimum lease bids – minimum acceptable bid to lease federal land for oil and gas extraction: $2.00/acre